-Federal and State Financial Aid
+Federal and State Financial Assistance

-Federal Financial Aid
+Federal Financial Assistance

-Federal Financial Aid programs are funds administered by the U.S. Department of Education and require the submission of the Federal Application for Federal Student Aid (FAFSA) to determine eligibility.
+Federal assistance programs are funds administered by the U.S. Department of Education and require the submission of the Federal Application for Federal Student Aid (FAFSA) to determine eligibility.
 Details concerning these funds may be found at Federal Student Aid or the FAFSA.
 You may also get information by calling the U.S. Department of Education's toll-free number: 1-800-433-3243 (hearing-impaired individuals may call 1-800-730-8913).
 Federal Aid Programs are the largest, least restrictive, and most commonly received programs.

 The programs that the Office of Financial Aid and Veterans Affairs directly awards to our students are listed below.